-Output variable Timer output Output status ON/OFF; selection of the output Inverse timer output Inverse output status ON/OFF; selection of the output Runtime counter Display of the timer runtime counting down (or the currently active ON or OFF time, in the case of the astable timer) If Enable is OFF, the status of both the output and the inverse output will be OFF.
+Output status ON/OFF; selection of the output Inverse output status ON/OFF; selection of the output Display of the timer runtime counting down (or the currently active ON or OFF time, in the case of the astable timer)

+If Enable is OFF, the status of both the output and the inverse output will be OFF.

-• The timer function can also be started and stopped manually from the parameter menu (exception: Astable mode).
+The timer function can also be started and stopped manually from the parameter menu (exception: Astable mode).